Son pleads to get pawned ring back

-KANSAS CITY, KS (KCTV) -- 2020 has been hard on Pamela Cruz and her family.
+KANSAS CITY, Kan.
+(KCTV/KSMO) -- 2020 has been hard on Pamela Cruz and her family.

 Earlier this year, Cruz fell prey to an email scam and lost an entire paycheck.
 In order to feed her two children and pay bills, she went to Sol’s Jewelry and Pawn in Kansas City, Kansas.